koba-e964/kobaml/README.md

-# kobaml
+# melisma
 ## Overview
-**kobaml** is a tiny interpreter for ML-like language, written in Haskell.
+**melisma** is a tiny interpreter for ML-like language, written in Haskell.
 It supports library, type inference, lazy evaluation, and let polymorphism.

 ## How to use
 `make` will create the executable file `mcalc`. `mcalc` loads the library file(`stdlib.txt`) on startup.
 ## sample
 ```
-koba-e964@debian-koba-e964-0:~/srcview/kobaml$ rlwrap ./mcalc
+koba-e964@debian-koba-e964-0:~/srcview/melisma$ rlwrap ./mcalc
 id : forall 'a. 'a -> 'a
 not : bool -> bool
 const : forall 'a 'b. 'a -> 'b -> 'a